 Sales declined about 12 percent in the June period, Lexington, Kentucky-based Lexmark said yesterday in a statement.
 That’s greater the 7 percent to 9 percent drop the company had forecast in April.
 Profit will be 53 cents to 55 cents a share, excluding acquisition- and restructuring-related costs, Lexmark said.
 The company previously forecast 65 cents to 75 cents.

-Analysts on average had predicted that Lexmark would report per-share profit of 99 cents, data (LXK) compiled by Bloomberg show.
+Analysts on average had predicted that Lexmark would report per-share profit of 99 cents, data (LXK:US) compiled by Bloomberg show.
 They had projected that sales would fall 8 percent to $959.6 million.

-The shares fell the most (LXK) in more than nine months yesterday after Barclays Capital downgraded Lexmark stock, citing a slump in corporate spending as more workers use mobile devices.
-Benjamin Reitzes, an analyst at Barclays in New York, downgraded the shares to underweight (LXK) from equalweight and reduced his price estimate to $24 from $29.
+The shares fell the most (LXK:US) in more than nine months yesterday after Barclays Capital downgraded Lexmark stock, citing a slump in corporate spending as more workers use mobile devices.
+Benjamin Reitzes, an analyst at Barclays in New York, downgraded the shares to underweight (LXK:US) from equalweight and reduced his price estimate to $24 from $29.

 To contact the reporter on this story: Aaron Ricadela in San Francisco at email@example.com